oraxen/documentation/mechanics/noteblock-mechanic/README.md

 ```

 {% hint style="info" %}
-You need Light Api for this
+You need Light Api for this, but will not work on any modern version of Paper due to chunk and lighting changes in Paper.\
 {% endhint %}

 {% embed url="https://www.spigotmc.org/resources/lightapi.4510" %}